Skip to main content

 Tips

-• Return JSON-serialisable data.
-Dicts, lists, and primitives work best — the SDK serializes them for the model.
+• Return JSON-serializable data.
+Dicts, lists, and primitives work best, since the SDK serializes them for the model.

-• Keep the docstring / description tight.
-That text is what the model sees when deciding whether to call the tool.
+• Keep the docstring or description short.
+That text is what the model reads when it decides whether to call the tool.

 • Errors are fine.
 If the function raises, the SDK reports the error to the model so it can recover or report back.

-• Parallel by default.
-If the model issues multiple tool calls in one turn, the SDK runs them concurrently.
-Disable with parallel_tool_execution=False (Python) / parallelToolExecution: false (TS) on the Agent if needed.
+• Tool calls run in parallel by default.
+If the model issues several tool calls in one turn, the SDK runs them concurrently.
+Disable this with parallel_tool_execution=False (Python) or parallelToolExecution: false (TS) on the Agent.